Press "Enter" to skip to content

 TAPS AT THE TOMB OF THE UNKNOWN SOLDIER

-Staff Sergeant Frank Witchey began a one hundred-year tradition of Taps sounded at the Tomb of the Unknown Soldier.
-To this day, Taps is heard at the Tomb performed by buglers from the premier bands in Washington DC.
-I was honored to perform this task on a few occasions.
-Of my time with the United States Air Force Band, these were the most memorable and honored duty I was tasked with.
+Staff Sergeant Frank Witchey began a one-hundred-year tradition of playing Taps at the Tomb of the Unknown Soldier.
+To this day, Taps is performed at the Tomb by buglers from the premier bands in Washington, DC.
+Each day, a bugler from the U.S. Army Band is detailed to the Tomb to sound Taps at the many wreath ceremonies held.
+Buglers from the premier bands sound Taps at service-related ceremonies at the Tomb.
+I was honored to perform this duty on a few occasions.
+Of my time with the United States Air Force Band, these were the most memorable and the most honored duty I was tasked with.

 To read more about Taps at the Tomb of the Unknown Soldier and the duties of the Army Buglers who sound the call each day, read: